The Doctor and Romana are en route to Gallifrey.

 Meanwhile, Decider Nefred is engrossed in some light reading.

 The Outlers are brought before the Deciders to be judged.

 Sue: Look at them – hands in their pockets, no respect whatsoever.
 Throw the book at them.
-You are surrounded by books so just reach out and grab the first one you find.
-It doesn’t even have to be a book – a ring binder will do.
+You’re surrounded by them, so just reach out and grab the first one you find.
+It doesn’t even have to be a book.
+A ring binder will do.

-Dexeter begins to experiment on the Marshchild against the Doctor’s protestations.
-The Marshchild escapes from his bonds and he wreaks havoc in the lab, killing Dexeter in the process.
-He only calms down when he notices the Doctor’s face in a monitor screen.
+Dexeter experiments on the Marshchild against the Doctor’s wishes.
+The Marshchild escapes and wreaks havoc in the lab, killing Dexeter in the process.
+In fact, he only calms down when he notices the Doctor’s face on a monitor screen.

-Sue: Awww, he thinks the Doctor is his mum.
+Sue: Aww, he thinks the Doctor is his mum.

-Sue: I like it when the Doctor gets pissed off.
-He’s really going for it, here.
+Sue: I like it when the Doctor is pissed off.
+He’s really going for it.
 Tom Baker hasn’t been this good in a long while.

 Sue: Oh, come off it!
 There has to be a pilot’s manual.
 That’s absurd.
 And besides, Adric could fly it.
-He can fly a TARDIS without any training so this thing should be a piece of piss.
+If he can fly a TARDIS without any training, this should be a piece of piss.